leongjs98/portfolio_blog/content/posts/everyone-should-know-these-hotkeys/index.md

 draft: false
 description: "Basic and universal hotkeys to boost productivity."
 summary: "Basic and universal hotkeys to boost productivity on your computer."
-topics: ["tech"]
+topics: ["tech", "productivity"]
 ---

 {{< alert >}}
-This post only include hotkeys that are close to the homerow.
+This post only include hotkeys that are close to the homerow of the keyboard.
 In other words, hotkeys like `Alt+F4` aren't included.
 {{< /alert >}}